Skip to main content

 IDR Account Adjustment – 2023-24

-• 12 or more months of consecutive forbearance or 36 or more months of cumulative forbearance;
+• Twelve or more months of consecutive forbearance or 36 or more total months of forbearance;

 Please note, repayment status does not include periods of in-school deferment, bankruptcy, or default.